KevinMusgrave/pytorch-metric-learning/README.md

 ```
 conda install pytorch-metric-learning -c metric-learning
 ```
-We have recently noticed some issues with the conda installation, so we recommend installing with pip.
+We have recently noticed some sporadic issues with the conda installation, so we recommend installing with pip.
 You can use pip inside of conda:
 ```
 conda install pip
 pip install pytorch-metric-learning